Hager-elhwarii/Intro-to-jQuery/README.md

 ## Take-Away Skills:
 You will learn how to add jQuery to web pages and how to traverse the DOM.
 You’ll also learn how to use effects, event handlers and style methods.

-## Note on Prerequisites:
-There aren’t any prerequisites for this lesson, but a basic understanding of JavaScript will help you understand the programming logic.